 Applied Felix's patch in r4310.

-#18 Updated by Jean-Baptiste Barth about 7 years ago
+#18 Updated by Jean-Baptiste Barth over 7 years ago

 - Status changed from Closed to Reopened